-While there are several fogging agents currently available to the food industry, in many cases the product of choice for fogging applications is DDVP, also known as Vapona.
-Vapona is classified as an organophosphate insecticide registered by EPA for the control of many stored-product pests that might be found infesting food manufacturing, processing and storage facilities.
-The high vapor pressure of Vapona gives it fumigant characteristics such as the ability to move into cracks and crevices, under equipment and pallets, and some penetration of debris.
-Vapona is often recommended over other fogging agents because of its superior efficacy, dispersion and penetration capability.
+In many cases, the product of choice for fogging applications in the food industry is Vapona (DDVP).
+Vapona is an organophosphate insecticide registered by EPA for the control of many stored-product pests.
+These infest food manufacturing, processing and storage facilities.
+The high vapor pressure of Vapona helps it to move into cracks and crevices, under equipment and penetrate debris.
+Professionals often recommend Vapona over other fogging agents because of its superior efficacy, dispersion and penetration capability.